 In March 2019, charges were brought by the Public Prosecutor in Milan, Italy against Equinix (Italia) S.r.l. and Eric Schwartz, at that time one of the directors of Equinix (Italia) S.r.l., following the discovery of levels of copper in ground water in excess of those permitted by law and alleged to have been released by Equinix into the water supply.
 We determined that the copper levels detected had been misinterpreted by the Public Prosecutor's office, which had multiplied the findings tenfold.
 On March 13, 2019, we asked for an initial extension to file our defense and requested that the charges against both Equinix and Mr. Schwartz be dropped on the grounds that the levels of copper found were in fact less than double the permitted amounts.
-The Public Prosecutor accepted that the number it originally used was incorrect, but did not agree to drop the charges and has requested a trial date.
+The Public Prosecutor accepted that the number it originally used was incorrect, but did not agree to drop the charges and requested a trial date.
 Our defense was filed April 15, 2019.
-A trial date was set for March 6, 2020, but the hearing was cancelled due to the COVID-19 pandemic.
-It is likely that the hearing will take place in October 2020 at the earliest, but this may be subject to further change.
-Our external counsel has engaged with the prosecutor and agreed to a plea bargain for Mr. Schwartz comprising of payment of an amount between €12,700 and €25,000, plus a fine of €2,700.
+A trial date was set for March 6, 2020, but the hearing was postponed due to the COVID-19 pandemic.

+The prosecutor agreed to a plea bargain for Mr. Schwartz comprising of payment of an amount between €12,700 and €25,000, plus a fine of €2,700.
 This arrangement must be approved by the Court.
-The maximum fine for Equinix relating to this matter is €350,000.
+A hearing for this purpose took place on March 25, 2021.
+The arrangement was confirmed by the Court on April 15, 2021 and the amount to be paid is €12,700.